GDP-MI7/socio-analyzer/README.md

     - Documents folder: Project Presentation and other project related documents
     - Data retrival: Code to retrive stream of tweets
     - Input file: Testing and training datasets
-    - custom analyzer, vectorizer, sentiment relatted apis : scripts of the project
+    - Custom analyzer, Vectorizer, Sentiment related apis : Scripts of the project